 The The Witcher novels were originally written by Polish author Andrzej Sapkowski back in the 1990s.
 In recent years, the popularity of the books has only increased, largely due to the successful Netflix series, as well as the popular video games by CD Projekt RED.
-However, with eight different novels that lack any numbering, it might be difficult to discover the correct reading order of the books.
-That’s why we created a list containing all The Witcher novels in reading order.
+However, with eight different novels that lack any numbering, it might be difficult to understand the best reading order of the books.
+That’s why we created a list containing all The Witcher novels, explaining both the best reading order and the chronological order.
 This list tells you exactly where to start or which volume you should read next!

-Originally the books were written in Polish, under the name ‘Wiedźmin’.
+The Witcher started out as a series of short stories, written in Polish under the name ‘Wiedźmin’.
 Translations in English and many other languages have been around for a long time though, so you can find many different editions with different covers and sometimes even slightly different names.
 In very rare occasions, the series is even referred to as ‘The Hexer’.
 More recent translations always refer to the series as ‘The Witcher’.
-Here’s the complete list of all The Witcher novels in reading order for you:

 The English books are also available as The Witcher Boxed Set.